Scoppio/megamek/megamek/docs/Scenarios/scenario-readme.txt

 15. Advantages:
 # Additional advantages to add to pilots.
-Most of these require the 'MaxTech Level3 Pilot Advantages' game
+Most of these require the 'MaxTech Level3 Pilot Advantages' TWGame
 # option to be turned on.
 The possible values are:
 # dodge_maneuver, maneuvering_ace, melee_specialist, pain_resistance
 # Multiple advantages for one pilot are separated by spaces